zorrowang/LeetCode/docs/Languages/Java/data-structure/Queue.md

 ### Applications of Deque

 Since Deque supports both stack and queue operations, it can be used as both.
 The Deque data structure supports clockwise and anticlockwise rotations in O(1) time which can be useful in certain applications.
-So the problems where elements need to be removed and or added both ends can be efficiently solved using Deque.
+So the problems where elements need to be removed or added to both ends can be efficiently solved using Deque.

 #### Sliding Window Maximum

 Definition: Given an array and an integer K, find the maximum for every contiguous sub-array of size k.
 (LeetCode [239](https://leetcode.com/problems/sliding-window-maximum/))

 Solution: create create a Deque that stores only useful elements of current window of k elements.
-An element is useful if it is in current window and is greater than all other elements on left side of it in current window.
+An element is useful if it is in the current window and is greater than all other elements on the left side of it in the current window.

 ```java
 public int[] maxSlidingWindow(int[] nums, int k) {